Smartphones are taking over… but why?

 According to Ars Technica, “70% of wireless phone users who rely on Lifeline subsidies buy their plans from resellers, i.e. companies that purchase capacity from network operators and then resell it directly to consumers.”
 And with Pai’s new proposal, those 70% of individuals would lose their primary method of accessing the internet.

 Are there other benefits to switching to smartphones?

 An additional contributing factor to increased smartphone use over traditional internet service is, simply enough, slow internet.
 Through our YouGov survey, one Comcast internet user revealed that they “have [internet service], but it doesn’t work half the time.”
 This user represents the 12% of respondents that stated they rely solely on their smartphone due to a lack of quality high-speed internet in their area.

-A 2016 study by The Christian Science Monitor regarding low-income families’ access to internet found that “94 percent of [low-income] families in the survey have Internet access, either through a home computer or a smartphone” and “52 percent of those with an Internet connection at home say it is too slow.”
+A 2016 study by The Christian Science Monitor regarding low-income families’ access to internet found that “94% of [low-income] families in the survey have Internet access, either through a home computer or a smartphone” and “52% of those with an Internet connection at home say it is too slow.”

 Smartphones have enabled those with lower-incomes to gain dependable access to the internet, whether it’s for job searching or paying bills online.
 Likewise, Lifeline has increased access to smartphones by providing more affordable data plan options.

 With low-income families already feeling the impact of slow or high-priced internet, it’s more important than ever to stay up-to-date on the politics of internet coverage.
-Follow along in the Allconnect Resource Center for further information on the future of the Lifeline program.
+Follow along in our Resource Center for further information on the future of the Lifeline program.

 All figures, unless otherwise stated, are from YouGov Plc.
 Total sample size was 1280 adults.
 Fieldwork was undertaken between 17th – 18th October 2018.
 The survey was carried out online.
 The figures have been weighted and are representatives of all U.S. adults (aged 18+).